Trevahok/CheatChat/README.md

 #how to run it ?

-Run with "python3 server.py" on the server node .
+-Run with "python3 server.py" on the server node .
-Run with "python3 client.py" on the client node .
+-Run with "python3 client.py" on the client node .
-enter the client IP address on the client node . enter any message.
+-Enter the client IP address on the client node .
+-Enter any message.